raycast/extensions/extensions/pip/README.md

 **Toggle Picture in Picture** is inspired by [PiPifier](https://apps.apple.com/cn/app/pipifier/id1160374471?l=en-GB&mt=12) that lets you use every HTML5 video in Picture in Picture mode.

-**Toggle Full Screen** is inspired by [Fullifier](https://apps.apple.com/cn/app/fullifier/id1532642909?l=en-GB) that lets you play every HTML5 (thats about every web video) video in the native macOS fullscreen video player.
+**Toggle Full Screen** is inspired by [Fullifier](https://apps.apple.com/cn/app/fullifier/id1532642909?l=en-GB) that lets you play every HTML5 (thats about every web video) video in the native browser fullscreen video player.

 ## Supported Apps